izquierdolab/perceptual-uncertainty/README.md

 To modify delay to rewards on reinforced trials, change the values in reward_delay list.
 For example, values of delay to reward can be generated in MatLab according to the desired distribution and then copied into the reward_delay list through insert->add values->specify with delimiter.
 To change the amount of time that is given to rats to indicate their choice after response stimulus presentation, choice_time variable can be modified.

-Please contact us (astolyarova@psych.ucla.edu) with questions, or requests for additional changes, modifications and versions.
+Please contact us (aizquie@psych.ucla.edu) with questions, or requests for additional changes, modifications and versions.